 Reference: “Strong habitat and weak genetic effects shape the lifetime reproductive success in a wild clownfish population” by Océane C. Salles, Glenn R. Almany, Michael L. Berumen, Geoffrey P. Jones, Pablo Saenz‐Agudelo, Maya Srinivasan, Simon R. Thorrold, Benoit Pujol and Serge Planes, 26 November 2019, Ecology Letters.

-Additional coauthors of the paper include colleagues from: James Cook University / Australian Research Council Centre of Excellence for Coral Reef Studies; King Abdullah University of Science and Technology; The Universidad Austral de Chile; and the Université de Perpignan.
+Additional coauthors of the paper include colleagues from: James Cook University / Australian Research Council Center of Excellence for Coral Reef Studies; King Abdullah University of Science and Technology; The Universidad Austral de Chile; and the Université de Perpignan.

-This research was supported by: Laboratoire d’Excellence CORAIL; Coral Reef Initiatives for the Pacific; the Global Environment Facility Coral Reef Targeted Research Connectivity Working Group; the U.S. National Science Foundation; the Australian Research Council Centre of Excellence Coral Reef Studies; The Nature Conservancy; Total Foundation; James Cook University; King Abdullah University of Science and Technology; and Woods Hole Oceanographic Institution.
+This research was supported by: Laboratoire d’Excellence CORAIL; Coral Reef Initiatives for the Pacific; the Global Environment Facility Coral Reef Targeted Research Connectivity Working Group; the U.S. National Science Foundation; the Australian Research Council Center of Excellence Coral Reef Studies; The Nature Conservancy; Total Foundation; James Cook University; King Abdullah University of Science and Technology; and Woods Hole Oceanographic Institution.